TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-1-Introduction/Index.rst

 By the end of this stage, you should know the following:

-* Install and configure DDEV on your local computer
+* How to install and configure DDEV on your local computer in order to have a local development environment
-* Setup a Git repository for your project
+* How to setup a Git repository for your project and clone it in your local development environment
-* Use Composer to install a TYPO3 project in a DDEV container
+* How to use Composer to install a TYPO3 project in a DDEV container
-* Configure a TYPO3 project
+* How to configure the newly TYPO3 project which runs in your local development environment
-* Install and configure Bootstrap Package extension for newly the created TYPO3 project
+* How to install and configure the Bootstrap Package extension for newly the created TYPO3 project
+* How to commit and push your changes in the project's repository using TYPO3's commit message rules

 .. _s1-practical-goals